gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 ---
 layout: post
-title:  "Migrating My Blog From Wordpress to GitHub Pages"
+title:  "Migrating from Wordpress to GitHub Pages"
 date:   2020-01-26
 tags: wordpress github
 ---
-At the begining of the new year, I decided to migrate my blog from Workdpress to [Github Pages](https://pages.github.com/).
-Even though the process was pretty simple, thanks to a number of different tools built by the community, there are a couple of things to keep in mind so I decided to create this step-by-step guide.
+At the beginning of the new year, I decided to migrate my blog from Wordpress to [Github Pages](https://pages.github.com/).
+Even though the process was pretty simple, thanks to a number of open-source tools, there were a couple of hurdles along the way, so I decided to create this step-by-step guide.

 ## Setting Up the project
-GitHub Pages runs on top of the GitHub platform and is powered by [Jekyll](https://jekyllrb.com/), a templating engine that converts text written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to static HTML.
-The first thing you need to do is create a new Jekyll project and store it in a GitHub repository.
+GitHub Pages runs on top of the GitHub platform and is powered by [Jekyll](https://jekyllrb.com/), a templating engine that translates [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to static HTML.

-Create a GitHub repository named `<username>.github.io` where `<username>` is your GitHub username.
+Start by creating a GitHub repository named `<username>.github.io` where `<username>` is your GitHub username.
 In my case the repository is [gromande.github.io](https://github.com/gromande/gromande.github.io):

 ![image]({{ site.baseurl }}/assets/images/github-pages-repo.png)